 CHELTENHAM FESTIVAL DAY 3 - St. Patrick's Day

-Thursday 17th March 2022, featuring the 2022 Ryanair Chase and Paddy Power Stayers' Hurdle
+Thursday 14th March 2024, featuring the 2024 Ryanair Chase and the Paddy Power Stayers' Hurdle

 Day 3 of the Cheltenham Festival is known as St Patrick's Day.
 The feature races is the Stayers’ Hurdle, the oldest of the four Championship race at Cheltenham.
 Other races on the third day of Cheltenham include the Grade 1 Ryanair Chase and the Turners Novices' Chase.

 CHELTENHAM FESTIVAL DAY 4 - Gold Cup Day

 Friday 15th March 2024, featuring the 2024 Boodles Cheltenham Gold Cup